 Would you like to help?

-New web-pages about my personal (non-music) interests
+About my personal (non-music) interests

-In these posts, I recount interesting stories from the concert trail and offer insights on composers, music I’m currently working on or listening to, and aspects of piano playing.
+In these posts, I recount interesting and humorous stories from the concert trail, offer insights on composers and their music, and comment on aspects of piano playing.
 I hope these writings will give readers an enjoyable behind-the-scenes, “fly on the wall” view of my daily life as a concert pianist.
-Links to my social media sites are in the next section below.
+Links to my social media pages are in the next section below.

-Facebook page “Friends of Michael Arnowitt”
+Facebook page of Michael Arnowitt

 Review in the Washington Post of Michael’s special concert “1913” at the National Gallery of Art

-Description of lecture-demonstration “Stravinsky’s The Rite of Spring and the Music of 1911”
+Description of lecture-performance Stravinsky’s The Rite of Spring and the Music of 1911

-Description of lecture-performance “The Life and Music of George Gershwin”
+Description of lecture-performance The Life and Music of George Gershwin

-Description of new program “From East to West”
+Description of lecture-performance From East to West

 “If Music Be the Food of Love...” (a multi-sensory event combining music and food)